SEAT León: Awards

 The fourth generation León has won several awards including: Golden Steering Wheel Award for the SEAT León 1.5 eTSI model in the "Best price/product ratio up to 35,000 euros" category.
 In December 2020, The new SEAT León was voted "AUTOBEST 2021", the European accolade for the "Best Buy Car of Europe 2021".
-In January 2021, the Seat Leon 1.5 TSI 130 Evo FR was named Family Car of the Year by What Car? magazine.
+In January 2021, the Seat León 1.5 TSI 130 Evo FR was named Family Car of the Year by What Car? magazine.
 What Car? awarded the León five stars out of five in its review of the car.